Western Australian Goldfields

 The Western Australian Goldfields is a term for areas in Western Australia that have had significant areas of gold mining occur.

 Range of goldfields

-There are goldfields across the state of Western Australia, from the Kimberley region to the south coast.
+There are goldfields across the state of Western Australia that area included in the range of Mineral fields of Western Australia, from the Kimberley region to the south coast.

-Designated goldfields in Western Australia include:
+Designated goldfields in Western Australia have included: